Horsham Local Plan

 What about the Habitats Regulations Assessment Screening Report?

 The Habitats Regulations Assessment Screening Report (HRA) is a document that HDC must legally produce which assesses any risks to internationally designated sites only i.e. Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites.
 Whilst it is really, really important that the LPA considers impacts on these extremely valuable sites, this is just one element of the evidence base and does not look at general wildlife or locally or nationally designated sites.
+The HRA will be particularly important in relation to the Arun Valley and Natural England's concerns about overabstraction.

 What about the Sustainability Appraisal?